Kethsar/ytarchive/README.md

 		Mux the final file into an mkv container instead of an mp4 container.
 		Ignored when downloading audio only.

+	--monitor-channel
+		Continually monitor a channel for streams.
+Requires using a /live URL.
+		This will go back to checking for a stream after it finishes downloading the current one.
+Implies '-r 60 --merge' unless set separately.
+Minimum 30 second wait time, 60 or more recommended.
+Using 'best' for quality or setting a decently exhaustive list recommended to prevent waiting for input if selected quality is not available for certain streams.
+		Be careful to monitor your disk usage when using this to avoid filling your drive while away.

+	--no-audio
+		Do not download the audio stream

 	--no-frag-files
 		Keep fragment data in memory instead of writing to an intermediate file.
 		This has the possibility to drastically increase RAM usage if a fragment downloads particularly slowly as more fragments after it finish first.
 		This is only an issue when --threads >1
+		Highly recommended if you don't have strict RAM limitations.
+Especially on Wangblows, which has caused issues with file locking when trying to delete fragment files.

 	--no-merge
 		Do not run the ffmpeg command for the downloaded streams